 Although volunteers work, they are not eligible for a minimum wage.
 They can, however, receive a tax-free volunteering fee (vrijwilligersvergoeding).

-It is essential to remember that the position needs to qualify as a volunteering job.
+It is worth noting the position needs to qualify as a volunteering job.
 That means that:

 - The role serves the public interest or addresses a specific social issue